 GRAPES.
 It’s customary in Spain to eat 12 grapes at midnight on New Year’s Eve, one for every chime of the clock, and for each month of the coming year.
 A sweeter grape could mean you’ll have a better-than-average month.
 For more, check out 12 GREAT WAYS TO USE GRAPES

 2. Splurge on a Mediterranean specialty food.
-Go out with a bang this New Year’s and pick up a nice bottle of extra virgin olive oil, dried figs, or an imported Mediterranean cheese.
+Go out with a bang this New Year’s and pick up a nice bottle of extra virgin olive oil, dried eggs, or an imported Mediterranean cheese.
 They are a fun and much-needed break from decadent holiday desserts, and they make great party gifts.

 3. Serve small plates, buffet-style, at your New Year’s Eve party.
 Whip up seasonal dishes that can be prepared ahead of time and that taste great at room temperature, so you’ll be able to relax and socialize with family and friends.